 Yes.
 The LEA must use one consistent low-income measure to rank participant schools in the Title I program.
 However, once a school is slated to participate, a different low-income measure may be used to qualify the school for SWP status (e.g., If school X is ranked high enough to receive Title I funds based on the LEA's low-income measure but does not meet the 40 percent requirement for SWP, another measure may be used for the sole purpose of changing that school's status to SWP).
 This change in status will not alter the low-income count for funding purposes.

 A SWP is designed to upgrade the entire instructional program for all children, including English learners.

 The single plan for student achievement (DOC; 1MB; 01-Sep-2010) template was designed to meet state and Federal content requirements for school plans funded through the Consolidation Application.
 When using this template for the SWP, schools should take care to ensure that the ten Federally required components for Title I SWP schools are included in their completed plan.
-The components of a Title I Schoolwide Program Plan are available on the CDE Web page Schoolwide Programs.
+The components of a Title I SWP Plan are available on the CDE Web page Schoolwide Programs.